GreenStepsChatt/greensteps/CONTRIBUTING.md

 hear your suggestions on how to make the web app better, so please don't hesitate to open an issue if you think of something!

+From time to time we also have [abandonded PRs](https://github.com/crawfoal/greensteps/pulls?q=is%3Aopen+is%3Apr+label%3Aabandoned) that need to be finished - if there are any in that list we'd love your help there too!

 ### Tips for Beginners
 - Issues labelled "good first issue" or "first-timers-only" are a good place to start.